NightfallAlicorn/urban-dictionary/README.md

 ### Via NPM (Recommended)

 Install Node.js with the NPM extra component.
-This is included by default during a default install.
+This is included by default during a default install on Windows.
 Then open your command terminal and use one of the following.
 Local is for the current project folder.
 Global will install and work on all your projects that require the module.

 Local Install: `npm install urban-dictionary`